 Program Components Alternative 4 (continued): Itemization for Compensation of Production Loss and Missing Livestock (stand alone) Compensation amount for other ('indirect') losses (i.e., pregnancy and weaning?
 Losses are proven by application and documentation as follows (this can apply for one or more of the following options).
-The following are general considerations, with details to be developed: Missing animals: Baseline death loss is submitted with percentages over a minimum of 3 years pre-wolf presence using production records.
+The following are general considerations, with details to be developed: 1.
+Missing animals: Baseline death loss is submitted with percentages over a minimum of 3 years pre-wolf presence using production records.
 Additional losses beyond this baseline must be demonstrated to qualify for additional death loss.
 Consider calculating an average at a greater temporal scale that considers both production highs and lows, due to drought or other factors to eliminate variability.
-Decreased weaning weights: Baseline weights over a minimum of 3 years must be submitted along with current year weights.
+2. Decreased weaning weights: Baseline weights over a minimum of 3 years must be submitted along with current year weights.
 Data can be submitted via weight tickets, production records, or sales records.
-Decreased conception rates: Baseline conception rates over a minimum of 3 years must be submitted along with current year rates.
-Data can be submitted via production and/or vet records.
+3. Decreased conception rates: Baseline conception rates.
+Baseline conception and/or vet records.
 Additional losses can be considered on a case-by-case basis by the division.
 Consider factoring size of operation and/or interannual changes in operation.
 Eligibility for 'indirect' loss compensation?
-Depredation event (death or injury) automatically qualifies a producer to apply for production loss compensation. a.
+Depredation event (death or injury) automatically qualifies a producer to apply for production loss compensation.
 Consider removal of this requirement or alternative eligibilities, such as documented depredation for other producers or presence of wolves.
 Ex ante program components?
-N/A Eligibility for ex ante?
-N/A Additional considerations? (phasing, program evaluation, etc.) Compile data from producers who file claims to report out the level of production losses experienced.
+Eligibility for ex ante?
+N/A N/A Additional considerations? (phasing, program evaluation, etc.) Compile data from producers who file claims to report out the level of production losses experienced.
 Evaluate program after 3-5 years to identify whether there is a cleaner/easier way to cover the losses.
 Consider tweaking the process based on producer/CPW feedback on ease of application and administration and with considerations on the wolf population.
 OR consider going to a straight ratio that would be comparable to the actual losses that are demonstrated through this program (ease of use long-term).
 Once wolf status is changed to delisted, harmonize the program into an overall big game compensation program to avoid unintended consequences.
 Documented Peer Reviewed Case Studies Steele, 2013; Sommers, 2010; Lehmkuhler, 2007; DSEIS, 2021 (USFWS); Ramler, 2014; Widman, 2019; Cooke, 2013